Prompt Injection Attacks: How LLMs Get Exploited and How to Defend Your Application

 - Never include API keys, passwords, or secrets in prompts.

-- Retrieve only the minimum necessary data for each query.
+- Retrieve only the minimum data necessary to answer each query.

-- Clear conversation history if it contains sensitive information.
+- Clear conversation history periodically if it contains sensitive information.

-- Use separate LLM calls for different privilege levels.
+- Use separate LLM calls with separate contexts for different privilege levels.

 def retrieve_documents(user_id: str, query: str):